 Delaware is packed with natural beauty with 19 state parks that offer diverse topography.
 Rent a cabin at or bring a tent to one of the beautiful campgrounds or explore the maritime forest and beaches at Cape Henlopen State Park.
-According to Recreation News, “Delaware beaches have consistently ranked first for water quality among the 30 coastal states in the U.S.” Favorite water sports include kayaking, stand-up paddle boarding, surfing, fishing, boating, jet skiing, canoeing, parasailing, and more.
+According to Recreation News, “Delaware beaches have consistently ranked first for water quality among the 30 coastal states in the U.S.” Favorite water sports include kayaking, stand-up paddleboarding, surfing, fishing, boating, jet skiing, canoeing, parasailing, and more.
 Beyond its beaches and campgrounds, Delaware is famous for its numerous parks and nature trails that have helped in its ranking as the third best state for cycling.

 2. Tax Laws to Celebrate

 To the practical mind, Delaware’s tax laws are just as attractive as its coastal views and quaint lighthouses.
 No matter which city you’re in, you won’t be hit with any sales tax.
 The only downside?
-The 0% sales tax may incite you to indulge in more frequent shopping sprees!
+The 0% sales tax may invite you to indulge in more frequent shopping sprees!

 But wait, it gets better.
 Delaware also has no social security tax, no inheritance tax, no personal property taxes, and low property taxes (information courtesy of The Oldfather Group.)
-In fact, Delaware’s real estate property tax rates are the sixth lowest of any state (and the District of Columbia) in the US, according to a 2019 WalletHub report.
+In fact, Delaware’s real estate property tax rates are the sixth-lowest of any state (and the District of Columbia) in the US, according to a 2019 WalletHub report.

 3. Everything is Close to Delaware

 Delaware itself contains many local points of interest like Cape Henlopen State Park, Delaware Seashore State Park, Winterthur Museum and Gardens, Brandywine Creek State Park, Hagley Museum and Library, and more.
 While there is no shortage of things to do right here in the First State, Delaware is also a great place to live because of its proximity to other major cities and cultural hubs.
 Catch a Broadway show in New York City in just 2.5 hours.
-Visit the history and culture of our nation’s capital in a 2 hour drive.
+Visit the history and culture of our nation’s capital in a 2-hour drive.
 Or simply be in Philadelphia for dinner in under an hour.
 The centrality of Delaware to so many booming cities (or beaches and mountains!) is truly unparalleled.

 4. Housing is Affordable

 According to Business Insider, the median home list price for all of America was $226,800 as of April 2019, and Delaware was very close to that average at $237,300.
-Pretty affordable when you consider the large number of employment opportunities and comfortable salary average in the state (see below).
-Plus, you can get a brand new construction home for just a small amount over the states total average.
+Pretty affordable when you consider a large number of employment opportunities and comfortable salary average in the state (see below).
+Plus, you can get a brand new construction home for just a small amount over the state's total average.